zufchan/zufchan/README.md

 ### Hello there!

-I'm Zufar, data scientist from Kazakhstan, currently working at <a href="https://kaspi.kz/">Kaspi.kz</a>.
+I'm Zufar, machine learning engineer from Kazakhstan, currently working at <a href="https://www.tbank.ru/">T-Bank</a>.

 **Experienced in:**